summea/chortle/README.md

 - can recall human answers to questions (relational data)
 - has its own favorites (relational data)
 - can respond in kind if human relational data matches Chortle relational data

+In learning _(teacher mode)_, Chortle:

+- waits for teacher to say a phrase
+- listens to phrase and responds with a related phrase guess (if available)
+- will take a guess if no previously-learned response is found
+- waits for teacher response (yes: good response ... no: bad response)
+- increases weight (usefulness) of response phrase, depending on teacher's response decision
+- decreases weight (usefulness) of response phrase, depending on teacher's response decision
+- will forget responses that are no longer useful (weight pruning)

 ## Phrases to Try with Chortle